Sister Sridevi

 Sister Sridevi is a 2017 Indian Odia-language romantic comedy film produced by Tarang Cine Productions.
-Babushaan and Sivani star, with Mihir Das and Aparajita Mohanty are in supporting role.
+Babushaan and Sivani Sangita, with Mihir Das and Aparajita Mohanty are in supporting role.
 The movie is a remake of 2016 Tamil movie Remo.

 Premise

 A romantic story with an extra dose of comedy.
 This is a story of a boy who goes to extreme lengths of disguising his gender to win the love of his beloved.